 The affiant must fill out the Affidavit of a Small Estate and sign it in the presence of a notary public.
 Once executed, genuine copies of the death certificate and, if applicable, the decedent’s last will and testament must be attached.

-Maine does not require the Affidavit of a Small Estate to be filed with a government body.
-To collect the decedent’s assets, the affiant will present the document to the asset holder and request that the property be released.
+To collect the decedent’s assets, the affiant will need to present a copy of the affidavit to the asset holder and request that the property be released.
 The holder will then be obligated by law to transfer possession of the assets to the affiant.

 Additional steps must be taken to transfer or sell the decedent’s vehicle (if any) to someone else.
 This process varies depending on whether the inheritor is a surviving spouse, heir, or joint owner; the requirements for transferring a vehicle title after death title can be found on the Bureau of Motor Vehicles website.